-More time spent coping. . .is less time spent learning.
-Both children with Autism Spectrum Disorder and Speech-Language Pathologists struggle at times with interactional breakdowns during speech therapy sessions.
-Core challenges and learning style differences in children with autism spectrum disorder often lead to mutual confusion, anxiety, and misunderstanding. . . resulting in potential “behavior challenges”.
+More time spent coping. . . is less time spent learning.
+Both children with ASD and SLPs struggle at times with interactional breakdowns during speech therapy sessions.
+Core challenges and learning style differences in children with ASD often lead to mutual confusion, anxiety, and misunderstanding. . . resulting in potential “behavior challenges”.
 SLPs then spend an inordinate amount of time and energy getting the session back to a calm, regulated state.
 But, then therapy time is up.

 This presentation will focus exclusively on the Learning Style Profile© (LSP).
 Other treatment approaches will receive limited or no coverage as part of this training.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.